TellinaTool/django_task_interface/README.md

 ## Developing

-If you edit `setup.bash`, which installs things on the VM:
+If you edit `setup.bash`, which installs things on the VM, you'll need to recreate the VM:

 ```bash
 vagrant destroy -f
 vagrant up
 ```

-If you edit the Docker image in `docker_image/`:
+If you edit the Docker image in `docker_image/`, you'll need to rebuild the image:

 ```bash
 vagrant ssh